Climate: What is the Paris Agreement?

 According to an OECD report, pledges made in 2015 alone would boost public climate financing (excluding private money) to US$67 billion in 2020.

-But Trump has hinted that the United States, which had pledged US$3 billion towards the Green Climate Fund, of which it delivered US$1 billion under Barack Obama, will not honour its financing commitments.
+But Trump said on Thursday that the United States, which had pledged US$3 billion towards the Green Climate Fund, of which it delivered US$1 billion under Barack Obama, would not fulfill its financing commitments.

 BINDINGNESS

 The agreement makes provision for parties to withdraw, but notice can be given only three years after its entry into force in 2016.
-The actual withdrawal would take effect a year later - meaning 2020 if the Trump administration uses this option.
+The actual withdrawal would take effect a year later.

+Trump, however, said the United States would "cease all implementation" of the accord "as of today."

 A country can also withdraw from the 1992 UN Framework Convention on Climate Change, under whose auspices the deal was negotiated.
 Withdrawal would take effect a year after notification.